Bavarian State Mint – the oldest company in munich

 Our focus is on securing the future economic success of the minting location in Bavaria.
 Based on the sovereign task defined by the German Monetary Act (Münzgesetz), we will strengthen our position in the market by achieving competitiveness on a global level.

 Traditionally, minting coins is not only a standard task for our company, but above all, a duty to supply our customers with high-quality products.
 Technological leadership for the coin sector is to be maintained and expanded by expanding the business areas on the global market (sale of coin products, technology, etc.).
 Technically advanced solutions are successfully implemented with a great degree of efficiency in a short period of time.
-The Bavarian Central Mint considers one of its core tasks to be the advancement of innovation in coin production.
-The Bavarian Central Mint wants to gradually become a competitive vendor and system supplier in the coin industry.
+The Bavarian State Mint considers one of its core tasks to be the advancement of innovation in coin production.
+The Bavarian State Mint wants to gradually become a competitive vendor and system supplier in the coin industry.

-We consciously strive to be close to our customers through the presence of the Bavarian Central Mint in all important national and international committees of the coin world.
+We consciously strive to be close to our customers through the presence of the Bavarian State Mint in all important national and international committees of the coin world.
 The trusting development and maintenance of a business relationship is just as important to us as an extraordinary product.
 Here, the HMA makes use of the excellent skills of its employees and also promotes the continuous further qualification of its staff.
 Unavailable resources (legal, sales and purchasing) are secured through trustworthy, transparent cooperation with external companies.
 The development of the HMA in competition is regularly evaluated based on a key performance indicator system.

 Data and figures